symfony/symfony-docs/quick_tour/the_big_picture.rst

         }
     }

-Routing can do *even* more, but we'll save that for another time!
+Routing can do *even* more, but  we will save that for another time!
 Right now, our app needs more features!
 Like a template engine, logging, debugging tools and more.

 Keep reading with :doc:`/quick_tour/flex_recipes`.